MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/plot_spin_permutations.rst

-Because we are using a parcellation, we need to compute the centroids for each parcels and used them as the sphere coordinates
+Because we are using a parcellation, we need to compute the centroids for each parcel and leverage them as the spherical coordinates

 .. code-block:: default